aleksblago/aleksblago-com-wptheme/README.md

-# aleksblago-com-wptheme
+# WordPress Theme for AleksBlago.com

-WordPress theme build for my personal website aleksblago.com
+WordPress theme build for my personal website at aleksblago.com